ziteh/yangchun-comment/README.md

 ### Server ENV

-- `SECRET_KEY` - A random string used for HMAC token generation.
+- `HMAC_SECRET_KEY` - A random string used for HMAC token generation.
 Select a long and strong random string.
 - `CORS_ORIGIN` - The allowed origin for CORS requests.

 For **development**, create a `.dev.vars` file in the `server/` directory: